timothymeyers/NoOpsAccelerator/README.md

 * Tier 1 (T1): Infrastructure Operations, and Logging (1 vnet, 2 resource groups)
 * Tier 2 (T2): DevSecOps & Shared Services (1 vnet, 1 resource group)

+> **Note:** The deployment requires Bicep CLI version 0.11.1 (030248df55) or later.
+You can check your version by running `bicep --version`.
+You can upgrade by running `az bicep upgrade`.

 Steps:

 1. Clone the repository down and change directory to the `lz-platform-scca-hub-3spoke` directory